 Three Cheese Tamales

-Our favorite new food paring is simple, masa and cheese.
-When you put a variety of cheeses in the center of a tube of masa - a tamale is born!
+One of our favorite food parings is simple as simple as cheese and masa.
+When you put a variety of cheeses together inside a tube of masa - a tamale is born!

 It only takes an hour to cook tamales in a steamer.
 Any kind of steamer pot with a lid will work.
 It is OK to steam frozen tamales.
 The steam will perfectly thaw the tamales and cook them.